hassio-addons/addon-ssh/README.md

   Vim, tmux, and a bunch commonly used networking tools.
 - Has the Home Assistant CLI (`hass-cli`) commandline tool pre-installed and pre-configured.
+- Support executing commands inside using a Home Assistant service call, e.g., for use with automations.

 ## Installation